d28b/html-slides/README.md

 **html-slides** is a template to create presentation slides that run directly inside a web browser.
 To see such slides in action, have a look at the [demo slides](https://d28b.github.io/html-slides/demo/).

-Presentation features:
+**Presentation features**

 - Slide roll mode
 - Presentation mode
 - Runs locally, without internet access
 - Remote control from a mobile device

-Slide features:
+- Slide printing

+**Slide features**

 - HTML slides with text, images, videos
 - SVG slides for diagrams and advanced graphics
 - Equations with MathJax
+- Inclusion of external websites or content
-- Interactive slides with JavaScript
+- Advanced slides with JavaScript
-- 2D and 3D graphics with the HTML canvas element and JavaScript
+	- Interactive slides
+	- 3D models
+	- Live data, live diagrams

 ## Prerequisites